 by Swatee Jog

 Every city has its own idiosyncrasies.
-Belgaum has many!
-We are actually one of India’s oldest Metros, clubbed as we are amidst three disparate states, each with an identity of its own, influencing and creating a unique fabric called Belgaum culture.
+Belagavi has many!
+We are actually one of India’s oldest Metros, clubbed as we are amidst three disparate states, each with an identity of its own, influencing and creating a unique fabric called Belagavi culture.

 It was amusing how a store could generate so much anticipation and the resurging ballyhoo brought out the ‘are you crazy or what’ look from saner people.
 Around the same time, the city had been witnessing a drastic change in its retail scenario.
 Mega standalone stores (like Harsha, Pai, Adishwar, Khadim’s, Reebok, Megamart, Hazare Kitchenware, etc.) hawking electronics, footwear, garments and kitchenware had popped up and the footfalls they enjoyed had more than satisfied the owners.